cnizzardini/cakephp-swagger-bake/README.md

 By default Cake RESTful resources will only create routes for index, view, add, edit and delete.
 You can add and remove paths using CakePHPs route resource functionality.
-Here is an example for adding a custom route for Employees::salutation and adding all default routes except for index.
+Here is an example for adding a custom route for Employees::salutation and removing all default routes except for index.

 ```php
 $builder->resources(